 First, understand that the Inquiry discovered that Jehovah’s Witnesses in Australia have had 1,006 reported pedophiles in their religion in the last few decades, with not one being reported to police by elders.
 Not one.

-What Barrister Stewart is saying in the above section is that, yes, Jehovah’s Witnesses do perform a background, or “Working With Children Check” (WWCC) on potential elders, as legally needed.
+What Barrister Stewart is saying in the above section is that, yes, Jehovah’s Witnesses do perform a background check, or “Working With Children Check” (WWCC) on potential elders, as legally needed.
 It is a law in some parts of Australia that clergy who work with children go through this vetting process before they can be appointed; visit this website to find out more about this check.